CIS-5660-Fall-2024/hw04-stylization/README.md

 To emulate the scribble-y look of OMORI, I used the pencil brush from Procreate to create this 512x512 texture, and tiled it using the website:

 ![](Assets/Textures/shadow.png)

+Later on I also create a "lighter" version of the texture when I want the lines to be less sparse.

 ### Special surface shader